Friday, October 24, 2014

 Mare Swallow, Executive Director

-Mare welcomes you to the conference and shares the tangible impact of writing.
+Mare welcomes you to the conference and shares the tangible impact writing has on everyday life.

 Social Media for the Internet-Challenged Writer